WeiqiGO8/fop-homework/challenge3.md

 1. create variables:

-- for the particles in the x, y and alpha,
+- for the snow in the x, y direction and alpha channel,
 - velocity/gravity,
 - acceleration,

 2. functions:

-- function draw() {} to draw the particles and canvas
+- function draw() {} to draw the snow and canvas

 3. for loop: